Yamal LNG

-Yamal LNG (ОАО "Ямал СПГ") is a joint venture based around a liquefied natural gas plant located in Sabetta at the north-east of the Yamal Peninsula, northwest Siberia, Russia.
+Yamal LNG (ОАО "Ямал СПГ") is a joint venture led by Novatek based around a liquefied natural gas plant located in Sabetta at the north-east of the Yamal Peninsula, northwest Siberia, Russia.
 In addition to the LNG plant, the project includes production at the Yuzhno-Tambeyskoye gas field, and the transport infrastructure, including the Sabetta seaport and airport.

 History

 Yamal LNG project was proposed when the company with the same name and controlled by Gennady Timchenko and Pyotr Kolbin got a license for the Yuzhno-Tambeyskoye gas field in 2005.
 Novatek took control of Yamal LNG in 2009.
 Another project named Yamal LNG was proposed by Gazprom.
 In November 2008, Gazprom announced that it prepared a list of potential partners for the LNG plant of the Yamal project.
 Although the list was not disclosed, Gazprom indicated that ExxonMobil and ConocoPhillips were included on the list.
 Also Royal Dutch Shell, Repsol YPF and Petro-Canada were mentioned as potential partners.
 In October 2010, the Novatek's project was chosen by the Russian government as a pilot project.
 The groundbreaking ceremony for the port construction was held in July 2012; however, construction of the port itself began in 2013.

 As of 7 April 2014, the Yamal LNG OJSC is Novatek (60% stake), China's CNPC (20% stake) and France's Total (20% stake).

 In December 2014, amid the 2014–15 Russian financial crisis, the Russian government gave a 150 billion rouble subsidy to the project.